kggold4/computer-science-B.Sc-materials/README.md

 ### <i>Year 2: (current)</i>
 1. Automata theory 1
+2. Automata theory 2
-2. Linear algebra 2
+3. Linear algebra 2
-3. Algorithms 1 with Java
+4. Algorithms 1 with Java
-4. Algorithms 2 with Java and Python
+5. Algorithms 2 with Java and Python
-5. Databases
+6. Databases
-6. Networking and Computing
+7. Networking and Computing
-7. Object-Oriented Programming with Java and Python
+8. Object-Oriented Programming with Java and Python
-8. Operating Systems
+9. Operating Systems
-9. Statistics and probability for computer science 1
+10. Statistics and probability for computer science 1
-10. Systems Programing in C language
+11. Systems Programing in C language
-11. Systems Programing in C++ language
+12. Systems Programing in C++ language

 ### <i>Year 3:</i>